 Nearly everyone knows slogans and exhortations are pointless.
 If you listen to what people say outside of the meeting all you will hear is derision.
 Inside a meeting often no-one will object.
 If so, you should examine your management system.
 Why do people allow bad practices to go officially unquestioned?
 It is a bad sign and points to serious management problems.
 And it is also a common condition.

 Targets are less universally seen as pointless.
 But Dr. Deming understood the damage targets cause.

 if management sets quantitative targets and makes people’s job depend on meeting them, “they will likely meet the targets – even if they have to destroy the enterprise to do it.

 W. Edwards Deming, quotes in Profits Beyond Measure by H. Thomas Johnson (in the forward to the book).

-I achieved my goal by not my aim.
+I achieved my goal but not my aim.
 That happens a lot, we honestly translate aims to goals.
 And then we do stupid things in the name of the goal get it the way of the aim.
 We forget the aim sometimes and put the goal in its place.

 Mike Tveite, Achieving goals but failing to achieve the aim.
 Watch this short video for a great story illustrating this problem in action:

 There may be cases in which incentives work only as intended, but I suspect they are relatively rare.
 The trouble is that we are usually dealing with complex systems (people and organizations) that may behave not at all like our myths would predict.
 The best policy may be to avoid incentives altogether and focus instead on creating systems in which intrinsic motivation, cooperation, ethical behavior, trust, creativity, and joy in work can flourish.